ReKon64/SPADE/README.md

 ## 🚀 Getting Started

 # TODO
+# Separate prefix for TCP ?
+How do I make the other methods wait for it? just que them and sleep em?

 1. Create a convention for findings.
 2. Provide clear documentation for writing scanners and finding returning cleaner
 3. Create the report class